-a.
-The stiffness and resistance of the members, prior and after any intervention, with or without damage, shall be calculated for each building type as prescribed in the relevant sections of the Standard, see Chapters 4, 7 and 8.
+- a.
+The stiffness and resistance of the members, prior and after any intervention, with or without damage, shall be calculated for each building type as prescribed in the relevant sections of the Standard, see Chapters 4, 7 and 8. - b.
+The masonry infills of a building shall be included in the numerical model in accordance with §§ 2.1.4.2, 2.4.3.2 and 5.9.
+The corresponding shear and axial stiffness shall be taken in compliance to Chapters 7 and 8.